dotnet/docs-maui/docs/troubleshooting.md

 ---
 title: "Troubleshoot known issues"
-description: "Describes the known issues and troubleshooting you can do to resolve these issues for a .NET MAUI app." ms.date: 03/08/2023
+description: "Learn about .NET MAUI known issues and troubleshooting you can do to resolve these issues." ms.date: 03/08/2023
 ---